abhishekneerr/CMC_final_lab/readme.txt

 3. Ofelia

 Install/download all the requirements, setup midi bus for your OS, and run both ableton and pd at the same time.
-For detailed explanation, check "report.pdf"
+Press the play button in Pure data to play the song, and create window button to see the visual window.